 Step 3: In their discussions both in small groups and as a class, focus on the use of color (black and white in the photograph, timbre in the music) and its effect on the overall piece, as well as any other distinctive details.

-Closing: Use the information from the reading of both the photograph and the music to inform a conclusion about the events of 1936.
+Step 4: Use the information from the reading of both the photograph and the music to inform a conclusion about the events of 1936.
 Read the article “Migrant Mother” from Eyewitness to History about the eyewitness account from Dorothea Lange documenting her experience documenting these migrant worker camps.
-This can be used as a lead in to studying Grapes of Wrath by John Steinbeck.
+This can be used as a lead-in to studying Grapes of Wrath by John Steinbeck.